‘FBI’ Actor Derek Hedlund Almost Lost His Leg From A Crab Attack In New Jersey

 When @FBICBS Calls I answer!
 Even if I cant walk! ????????????
 Wait until you see what Agent JT had to do for this episode even though he showed up in Crutches!
 Dedication LOL.
 Catch me in our Season Two Premiere this September 24th on CBS!
 No breaks for the FBI! #FBICBS #FBIFAM #CBS #DerekHedlund #AgentJT #ActorsLife

-The 31-year-old confessed that he received a call-back for season two of FBI while in the hospital.
+The 31-year-old confessed that he received a call-back for Season 2 of FBI while in the hospital.
 Nervous about losing the series regular spot, he told producers that he could be back on set in “just a few days.”
 This meant that he had to discharge himself from the hospital “against medical advice” and show up to work on crutches.

 This proved difficult after the script had Hedlund chasing after “terrorists” in Central Park.